Installomator/Installomator/README.md

 Because this is an attractive solution for _certain kinds_ of deployment, there are already many scripts out there that will download and install the latest version of a given software.
 And we have built and used quite a few in-house, as well.
 Most importantly, [William Smith has this script](https://gist.github.com/talkingmoose/a16ca849416ce5ce89316bacd75fc91a) which can be used to install several different Microsoft applications and bundles, because Microsoft has a nice unified URL scheme.

-At some point, earlier this year, I got frustrated at the number of scripts we were maintaining (or failing to).
-Also, my concern that most of the scripts weren't doing _any_ verification of the download was getting unbearable.
-So, I set out to write the one install script to rule them all...
+At some point, in 2018, Armin got frustrated at the number of scripts he was maintaining (or failing to).
+Also, his concern that most of the scripts weren’t doing _any_ verification of the download was getting unbearable.
+So, he set out to write _the one install script to rule them all…_

+### Locally installed

+So Armin made the version for Jamf Pro.

+Søren looked at this, and wanted this approach to work in Mosyle and Addigy, and for these solutions we need Installomator to be locally installed on. the Mac, and then the MDM can call this script from their scripts features.
+For some time Søren had a version of Installomator that was supplied with a notarized pkg, so it could be deployed as part of DEP or however was needed.

+This has now been merged into Installomator, and with contributions of Isaac and Adam, new features and labels have been added more frequently.

 ## Goals